-The Christchurch Earthquake Appeal was launched by Prime Minister John Key on 27 February 2011.
-The Appeal is the official, global fundraiser for the recovery effort for Christchurch and the Canterbury region.
+The Christchurch Earthquake Appeal was launched by the Government on 27 February 2011.
+The Appeal was a global fundraiser for the recovery effort for Christchurch and the Canterbury region.
 The Trust is responsible for the allocation of the money raised by the Christchurch Earthquake Appeal to support earthquake recovery initiatives.
-Income is earned on the investment of funds in accordance with Trust Deed.
+Income is earned on the investment of funds in accordance with the Trust Deed.